daos-stack/daos/doc/HLD.md

 - <a href="../src/client/model.md">DAOS Storage Model</a>: Describes the DAOS storage model and architecture.
 - <a href="../src/client/layering.md">DAOS Storage Stack</a>: Presents the storage stack organization and functionality of each layer.
 - <a href="use_cases.md">Use Cases</a>: Provides a list of use cases.
-- The remaining sections (Versioning Object Store, Pool Service, Container Service, Key Array Object, POSIX Emulation) focus on the internal design of each stack layer, including data structure and algorithmic choices.
+- The remaining sections focus on the internal design of each stack layer, including data structure and algorithmic choices:
+   - <a href="./src/vos/vos.md">Versioning Object Store</a>
+   - Pool Service
+   - Container Service
+   - Key Array Object
+   - POSIX Emulation

 ## Terminology